nyctophile-aayu/GBM_beginner_guide/README.md

 * Creates a MongoDB database of GRBs observed by GBM.
 * Heuristic algorithms are applied to search for the background regions in the time series of GBM light curves.
-* Analysis notebooks can be generated on the fly for both time-instegrated and time-resolved spectral fitting.
+* Analysis notebooks can be generated on the fly for both time-integrated and time-resolved spectral fitting.

  <p style="color: red;"> Of course, this analysis is highly opinionated.</p>